evansagge/resume/README.md

   I developed and maintained new and existing products and features for in-house web applications using Ruby on Rails and Javascript/Coffeescript.
 I was also instrumental in migrating the existing iLab web application from using Prototype to jQuery.

 * Technical Lead at **Infinite.ly** - Jan 2010 to Jun 2012

-  - Developed Ruby on Rails 3 web applications using MongoDB and back-ground processes using Resque and Redis
-  - Implemented search and indexing capabilities using ElasticSearch
-  - Designed interfaces to connect with external web-based APIs such as Facebook Graph, Twitter, Google Data, and Flickr APIs to obtain social media data
-  - Managed remote server infrastructure on Linux instances using Nginx, Unicorn, Bluepill, Monit and Newrelic
+  As part of the small development team that founded Infinite.ly, I spearheaded the development of the the web applications used in this service using Ruby on Rails, MongoDB, Redis, Resque, Elasticsearch.
+I also designed the interfaces that were used to connect with external web APIs such as Facebook Graph, Twitter, Google Data, and Flickr APIs to obtain social media data.
+In addition, I managed the server infrastructure on AWS instances using Nginx, Unicorn, Bluepill, Monit and Newrelic.

 * Web Developer at **Deal Grocer** - Sept 2011 to Jan 2012

-  - Developed additional features for main web application using Cuba (a Rack-based web framework) and Ohm (Redis-based ORM)
+  I helped develop the Deal Grocer web application using Cuba (a Rack-based web framework) and Ohm (Redis-based ORM).

 * Software Engineer at **Exist Global** - Oct 2008 to Jan 2010

-  - Implemented and maintained web and mobile applications for various cli-ents, most of which are developed using Ruby on Rails technologies.
-  - Developed new features and enhanced existing functionalities for the TotSpot social networking web site using Facebook’s OpenStream API and Twitter’s OAuth API
-  - Developed a web-based photo-management application using Ruby on Rails 2.3.x and Facebook REST API
-  - Developed iPhone application to render photos as cartoonized images
+  Consulting for client companies that work with Exist Global, I implemented and maintained web and mobile applications, most of which are developed using Ruby on Rails.
+I also developed new features and enhanced existing functionalities for the TotSpot social networking web site using Facebook’s OpenStream API and Twitter’s OAuth API.
+Another company also required me to develop a web-based photo-management application using Ruby on Rails 2.3 and Facebook REST API.
+I also helped develop an the underlying code to render photos as cartoonized images for an iPhone application that we delivered for another client.

 * Web Developer at **Syndeo Media** - Oct 2007 to Oct 2008

-  - Implemented new features and enhanced existing functionalities for client-based projects using Ruby on Rails
+  I implemented new features and enhanced existing functionalities for client-based projects using Ruby on Rails.

 * Software Developer at **Solegy** - May 2006 to Oct 2007

-  - Developed and maintained new and existing software solutions using a mix of C++, Java (J2SE and J2EE) and Ruby coding languages
+  I developed and maintained new and existing software solutions using a mix of C++, Java (J2SE and J2EE) and Ruby coding languages

 * Part-Time Instructor at **Ateneo de Manila University** - Jun 2005 to Nov 2005

-  - Taught college classes for "Introduction to Computing: C/C++ Programming" and "Introduction to Data Structures and Algorithms"
+  I taught college classes for "Introduction to Computing: C/C++ Programming" and "Introduction to Data Structures and Algorithms" as a part-time job for my alma mater in between the hours that I worked for Blue Chip Designs.

 * Software Design Engineer at **Blue Chip Designs** - Mar 2005 to May 2006

-  - Developed software solutions (drivers, firmware, desktop applications) for thermal printer devices, point-of-sales systems using C/C++ and OLE, ActiveX, COM, MFC frameworks
+  I was hired straight out of college by my college professors in to help develop software solutions (drivers, firmware, desktop applications) for thermal printer devices, point-of-sales systems using C/C++ and OLE, ActiveX, COM, MFC frameworks.

 ***
 ### Freelance Work